pivotal/docs-tap/install-components.md

 ## <a id='install-spring-boot-convention'></a> Install Spring Boot Conventions

+To install Spring Boot conventions:

 **Prerequisite**: Convention Service installed on the cluster, see [Install Convention Service](#install-convention-service).

-1. Get the exact name and version information for the spring boot conventions package to be installed by running:
+1. Get the exact name and version information for the Spring Boot conventions package to be installed by running:

     ```bash
     tanzu package available list spring-boot-conventions.tanzu.vmware.com --namespace tap-install